How to sell your used car in 8 steps

 Once you’ve decided how to sell your car and gathered the necessary paperwork, it’s time to prepare it for the market.
 Ideally, you want to spruce up the exterior and interior of the vehicle to make it shine for potential buyers.

 Get your car professionally detailed or spend some time vacuuming and shampooing the carpets, cleaning the mirrors, washing the exterior, applying wax if necessary and making the tires shine.
-Also, plan to have the windshield fixed if it’s cracked, and hire someone to repair any scratches or dents.

 Also, take your vehicle in for an oil change.
 If your tires or brakes are nearing the end of their useful life, now is the time to have them replaced.
 You should have the mechanic swap out any burned-out lights and windshield wipers that don’t work correctly.
+And plan to fix cracked windshields, scratches or dents.

 4. Set the right sales price